-Serbia: Raiden assumes full ownership of Serbia’s Zupa copper/gold project5.
-July 2019. / Mining
+Serbia: Raiden assumes full ownership of Serbia’s Zupa copper/gold project, Mining

 Australian mining group Raiden Resources has assumed the full ownership of the Zupa copper-gold project in southern Serbia.